laminas/laminas-http/doc/book/response.md

 # The Response Class

-`Zend\Http\Response` is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP response.
+`Laminas\Http\Response` is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP response.

 A typical HTTP Response looks like this: